 Other family-friendly things to do in the area include a visit to the Mirravale Horse Riding School near Dunsborough and their well-behaved equine friends are perfect for the beginner or experienced riders.

 Another great idea is to drop into the Cape Naturaliste Lighthouse just down the road from Dunsborough where an easy climb of 59 stairs will give you the most incredible reward of breathtaking panoramic views of the Indian Ocean and surrounding areas.
 For more walking trail options in the southwest click here.

 Take a stop at the Margaret River Chocolate Factory – one of the region’s top tourist attractions (even more so if you’re travelling with kids).
-Entry is free and you can taste some of their award-winning chocolate, plus you get to see the products being made through the viewing windows.
+Entry is free and you can taste some of their award-winning chocolate.
+Pllus you get to see the products being made through the viewing windows.

-You also can’t go past Simmo’s Icecreamery, another firm favourite, where you’ll have a hard time choosing a flavour and an even harder time stopping at just one of their ‘udderly’ yummy offerings!
+You also can’t go past Simmo’s Icecreamery.
+This is another firm favourite, where you’ll have a hard time choosing a flavour and an even harder time stopping at just one of their ‘udderly’ yummy offerings!

-This stylishly casual beachfront restaurant overlooks the spectacular Koombana Bay, just five minutes from the Forrest Highway and is a much-loved favourite for those looking to break their journey from Perth to the South West.
+This stylishly casual beachfront restaurant overlooks the spectacular Koombana Bay.
+It’s just five minutes from the Forrest Highway and a favourite for those looking to break on their Perth to Margaret River drive.